LGBTQ logo with rainbow symbol, vector symbol of LGBT Pride community

 Most people wouldn’t think twice about seeking medical treatment for cancer, heart disease, diabetes, and countless other health conditions.
 It should be no different when it comes to seeking medical help to treat your addiction.

-Better Choice is proud to offer a wide range of holistic treatment options from compassionate staff members who understand the physical and psychological challenges of effectively treating heroin and other opioid addictions.
+LV Treatment Center is proud to offer a wide range of holistic treatment options from compassionate staff members who understand the physical and psychological challenges of effectively treating heroin and other opioid addictions.

 Types of Heroin Addiction Treatment